reem-shaikh/movie-app/README.md

 ![](1.PNG)

 ### Features implemented
-✅  App setup
-✅  API setup at OMDB
+- API setup at OMDB
-✅  UI creation using styled-components
+- UI creation using styled-components
-✅  Debouncing implementation - debouncing literally means we'll be calling the API only when the user completes typing, it doesnt call during every input change in the input field.
+- Debouncing implementation - debouncing literally means we'll be calling the API only when the user completes typing, it doesnt call during every input change in the input field.
-✅  Component based development
-✅  Responsive UI using Flex Concept
+- Responsive UI
-✅  API integration with axios
+- API integration with axios

 ### Dependencies used:
 - axios library